 The Dartmouth QBS community is at the forefront of creating solutions to previously unsolved problems.
 They exhibit academic excellence and tenacity, innovating across disciplines to develop the most effective outcomes.
-Read more below about the latest news from the QBS community.
+Read more below about events and people in the QBS community.

 Yasmin Kamal MD-PhD'22

 , who recently completed her PhD in computational tumor immunology was featured in the Fall, 2020 issue of Dartmouth Medicine,

 The Magazine of the Geisel School of Medicine at Dartmouth.
 Yasmin is now in her third year of medical school at the Geisel School of Medicine.
 Read more here

 , QBS Associate Director, QBS Faculty Member and professor of molecular and systems biology and of biochemistry and cell biology at the Geisel School of Medicine was featured in the Fall, 2020 issue of Dartmouth Medicine,

 The Magazine of the Geisel School of Medicine at Dartmouth.
 Read more here

 QBS Faculty Member and Associate Professor of Computer Science, Gevorg Grigoryan